uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 To add a file, click either the ``Add File`` tab or the ``Add a new file`` button from the ``Files`` home page.
-This takes you to a new page where you can give the file a name, a description, and chose the file from your local filesystem.
-Then, click the ``Create new file`` button.
+This takes opens a new page.
+Name the file, give a description, and choose the file from the local filesystem.
+Then, click the ``Create new file`` button (:ref:`userFilesNewFile`).

 .. _userFilesNewFile: